katomaso/mavcom/README.md

 # mavsniff

 Capture and replay MAVLink packets from your drone or GCS.
+Works on Linux and Windows.

-You can read from a serial line (_ttyS0/COMx_) or from network (_TCP_).
+You can read from a serial line (_/dev/ttyXXX or COMx_) or even from network (TCP and UDP).
 Mavsniff stores packets in pcapng format so you can analyse them with Wireshark.

 ## Instalation